saattrupdan/saattrupdan.github.io/README.md

 # saattrupdan.github.io

-This is my website, which is based on [https://github.com/daattali/beautiful-jekyll](Beautiful Jekyll).
+This is my website, which is based on [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll).